 From the bridge we start to go up between fields.
 From time to time we also have black prune trees and vineyards on our side.
 We sit down by the road to rest and eat a banana and suddenly, 30 meters from us, a deer appears.
 Its delicate beauty is mesmerizing.
 He stands and looks around and then steps forward and we realize his front leg is injured.
 He limps and crosses the road, disappears into the vineyard, leaving us worried.
 Lucky the hunters are not around.We move forward and shortly afterwards an unusual sight – a double bench on the road at the entrance to a farmhouse.
 We sit and just before getting up I look at the symbol on the gate and realize this is the B&B that I’ve booked.
 It’s only two-thirty.
 I didn’t realize when I made the plans that this day will be so short and that we will stop few kilometers before Montreal- du- gers.
 We enter.
 The courtyard overlooks the vineyard and the view is stunning.
 A beautiful stone pool and a hammock swinging under a weeping willow tree.
 We have a nice big room in the renovated farmhouse and as we sit in the garden for tea we can’t believe our luck.
 Dinner is tasty and generous.
-We enjoy the company of Liz and Carla from the U.S.A and Ot from Belgium and of our hosts with thiers lovely daughter.
+We enjoy the company of Liz and Carla from the U.S.A and Ot from Belgium and of our hosts with their lovely daughter.